harshitagrwl1608/cybersec-portfolio/writeups/linux_Shell.md

 cat /etc/shells
 ```

-and you can just drop into a different one by typing its name, e.g. `zsh`, if it's installed.

 The room covers three shells at a glance — Bash (the default workhorse, scripting-focused, has history and tab completion), Fish (friendlier syntax, autosuggestions, more "out of the box" pleasant), and Zsh (more advanced completion and customization, especially with a framework like Oh My Zsh on top).
 Functionally similar goals, different levels of hand-holding.

 Then into actual scripting.
 First script is the obligatory hello-world: